 Tell us your experiences of health and care services across Cambridgeshire and Peterborough.

-We anonymise and pass on what you tell us to help the NHS and local care teams understand how they can improve support for and better meet the needs of LGBTQ+ patients.
+We anonymise and pass on what you tell us to help the NHS and local care teams understand how they can improve support for and better meet the needs of LGBTQ+ people.

 Get in touch to tell us what works, what doesn’t - and what you need from care in the future.